robin-raymond/zax.io/functions.md

 ### Error handling using the `except` keyword

-The except keyword performs an `as Boolean` cast on a return type and if it evaluates as `true` then the function immediately performs a `return` with the captured value as the return from the function as a kind of short circuit.
+The except keyword performs an `as Boolean` cast on a named return output argument from a function being called, and if it evaluates as `true` then the function immediately performs a `return` with the captured value from the function that called the function with the `except` statement (as a kind of short circuit).
+The name of the return variable from the called function is placed after the `except` keyword, and the compiler will perform a best match of the type evaluated in the `except` to one of the output arguments from the calling function which also has output arguments qualified as `except`.
+The "best match" rules will allow for automatic implicit conversion if one of the return results accepts the `except` result as an input in a constructor.
+If a best match cannot be determined, an `except-ambiguous` error is issued by the compiler.

+As the `except` captures the results from a called function, those results are no longer viewable as returned values for the calling function.
+Effectively the `except` results are fully consumed.

 ````zax
 login final : (